Iceman013/Bot-001/README.md

 # Bot-001
-This is a discord bot.
+This is a discord bot with fun games and commands.